serai-dex/serai/networks/ethereum/relayer/README.md

 # Ethereum Transaction Relayer

-This server collects Ethereum router commands to be published, offering an RPC to fetch them.
+This server collects Ethereum transactions to be published, offering an RPC to fetch them.